wajeht/cdns/README.md

 # 🕸️ cdns
-A CLI tool to automate scheduled jobs for managing Cloudflare DNS records.
+A CLI tool to automatically edit Cloudflare DNS records.